 Background: The KdV equation is a famous nonlinear partial differential equation.
 It is most famous as a model of water waves and for its soliton solutions such as the one shown in this animation:

 (For more information about solitons, click here.)
-Less well-known are its rational solutions, but those are of interest also both because they are simple to describe and because they have a surprising connection to particle dynamics.
+The soliton solutions are singular limits of the periodic solutions that can often be seen manifested as ocean waves.
+Less well-known are its rational solutions, but those are of interest also because they are simple to describe, because they have a symmetry called “bispectrality, and because they have a surprising connection to particle dynamics.

 The quaternions are a generalization of the real and complex numbers first discovered by William Rowan Hamilton in the 19th century.
 Like the complex numbers, these involve square roots of -1, but the quaternions are four-dimensional (rather than two-dimensional like the complex numbers) and do not satisfy the commutative law.
 They have a more complicated algebraic structure, which is closely related to the symmetries of physical space.
 (For more information about quaternions, click here.)